mahadi22/Collection-of-Script/README.md

 ## BONUS!
 * See profiles submitted by fellow coders from around the globe ...
-* Discover some obscure to new and trending languages ... from BrainFuck to Groovy.
+* Discover some obscure to new and trending languages ...
-* Check out some very creative ways to print out a "Hello, World!" string.
+* Check out some very creative ways to print out a "Hello, World!" string in any programming language.

 ## Reference links
 Here is a great tutorial for creating your first pull request by [Roshan Jossey](https://github.com/Roshanjossey):